OlaQla/BoatRental/README.md

 In code repository i have created a file .travis.yml that contains configuration instructing Travis how to build the project and instructs it to run included tests.
 Travis also provides a successful / failing build badge that helps visually indicate if code stored in repository is in healthy state.

 Production version of application (http://boat-rental.herokuapp.com/) is hosted on a free tier of Heroku platform.
-In Heroku i have created dedicated project and connected it to code stored in github repository in CD (continuous delivery) fashion, what makes the most recent version of code to be deployed automatically after it's pushed to code repository and passes validation in Travis.
+In Heroku I have created dedicated project and connected it to code stored in github repository in CD (continuous delivery) fashion, what makes the most recent version of code to be deployed automatically after it's pushed to code repository and passes validation in Travis.
 In Heroku application is utilizing a Heroku managed PostgreSQL database which was the easiest way of attaching production database to hosted application.
-For the purpose of correctly building application for hosting in Heroku container i have installed python package django-heroku (v.0.3.1).
+For the purpose of correctly building application for hosting in Heroku container I have installed python package django-heroku (v.0.3.1).
 In settings.py i had to import django_heroku package and at the end of the file i have added an invocation of a django_heroku.settings function to correctly set application options for hosting.

 Media files are stored in AWS S3 bucket.
 It is due to Heroku dynos storage not being persistent what would make uploaded media files to go away if application was to be scheduled in a different dyno which is in Heroku nomenclature type of a virtual machine.
 Heroku applications could be scheduled in different dynos after each deployment, when old application instance is removed and a new one is created.
 Free tier dynos are also not guaranteed to be active all the time and can be recycled and application scheduled on a different node when someone tries to access it.